System-Garcia/verse/README.md

 3. Make sure you have Docker installed and running on your machine for database support.

+4. For each application, copy the `.env.template` file to `.env` and fill in the necessary environment variables:

+    For the frontend (Next.js) application:
+    ```bash
+    cp apps/frontend/.env.template apps/frontend/.env
+    ```

+    For the backend (NestJS) application:
+    ```bash
+    cp apps/backend/.env.template apps/backend/.env
+    ```

+5. Start the Docker containers for the database:
+    ```bash
+    npm run start:docker
+    ```

+Now you are ready to run the projects.

 ## Project Structure

 This repository contains the following projects: